Iftar is the traditional meal served to break the day’s fast. Here are some memorable ones we’ve tried that you can enjoy with family and friends.

 No matter how long you have lived in the UAE, iftar with an undisturbed view of the Burj Al Arab is a treat.
 On top of that, Khaymat Al Bahar ticks all our boxes when it comes to a lush, Lebanese dining experience.

-The pool-side restaurant is reached by a short stroll through Al Qasr’s beautiful gardens.
+We reach pool-side restaurant via a short stroll through Al Qasr’s beautiful gardens.
 For those of us who don’t fast, it’s not nearly enough time to work up an appetite for this generous buffet.
-The salad bar offers a selection of favourites including hummus, moutable, fattoush, tabbouleh and grilled vegetables, accompanied by six different types of bread.
+The salad bar offers favourites including hummus, moutable, fattoush, tabbouleh and grilled vegetables, accompanied by six different types of bread.
 We also indulge in homemade falafel with tahini dip, kibbeh, lamb and spinach fatayah, cheese sambousek and watch manakeesh being made in front of us.

 The chefs aren’t shy when it comes to the mains; there is an impressively-sized king fish on display, as well as a gigantic dish of biryani with lamb.
-The selection of traditionally-grilled meats makes our mouths water.
+Traditionally-grilled meats makes our mouths water.

 Do leave some space for the desserts, or sample bitter Arabic coffee offered round from a traditional gold dallah – it’s a taste worth acquiring.